 Long-term parking is available in the south terminal parking lot.
-Vehicles left over 10 days in any calendar month are charged $20 for the month.
+Vehicles left over 10 days in any calendar month are charged $40 or the currently adopted fee for the month.

 Show All Answers

 The airport is located 4 miles northeast of Paso Robles.
 From highway 101, go 3 miles east on Highway 46.
 Turn left on Airport Road.
 Go north 2 miles.
 The Airport is on the right.

 There is no scheduled commercial airline service at Paso Robles; there are charter services available.

 There are over 130 individual aircraft storage hangars on the airport.
 Each one is individually owned.
 There is no established waiting list or central office to control the rentals.
 Hangars that are for rent or for sale are usually advertised by means of a sign on the front door of the hangar and a card on the bulletin boards in the Terminal and the FBO Fueling Office.
 There are typically 3 or 4 hangars available for rent at any given time.

 The rental rates run from:

 There is land available for lease-both aviation and industrial developments, Airport property is not sold.
 The process begins with a written Letter of Intent to the City.
 Once the proposal is "first-in-line" for a parcel, the proposal process continues with a Development Application, a Development Plan, and the negotiation process for a long-term lease.
 A standard lease may be 20 years, possibly with options to renew.
 Rental rates are based on the fee simple appraised value of the land with annual escalations coupled to CPI.
 View the Lease page for more information.

 An Aviation Easement (PDF) is a legal document granted by the property owner, signifying that notification was given regarding the airport in the vicinity, that the airport produces noise and annoyances and that it is accepted.
 The easement is recorded with the County Clerk-Recorder and is attached to a property deed.
 The easement provides protected airspace and aircraft operating areas above the subject property.